ilarischeinin/rasterpdf/README.md

 The output size and resolution can be set with parameters `width`, `height`, `units`, and `res`.
 The default is 7 x 7 inches with 72 dpi.
-Any other parameters (`...`) are passed through to the png device function, which by default is `grDevices::png()`.
+Any other parameters (`...`) are passed through to the PNG device function, which by default is `grDevices::png()`.
 It is also possible to use another function, such as `ragg::agg_png()`.
 The package also contains function `agg_pdf(...)`, which is a shorthand for `raster_pdf(..., png_function = ragg::agg_pdf)`.